 Detox Plus specialise in the professional treatment of drug and alcohol addiction.
 We also treat dual diagnosis illnesses and addictions to an activity, such as sex or gambling.
 Our treatment centres offer a safe haven for anyone suffering from addiction.
 Here, you can take time out to recover whilst undergoing intensive healing and learning the latest relapse prevention techniques.

-Call us today for free advice and information on how to overcome GHB addiction.
+Call us today for free advice and information.

 - How is GHB abused https://americanaddictioncenters.org/ghb-abused